Skip to main content

 These peaking plants are usually gas-fired generators, which can start up and respond far more rapidly than coal-fired generators.
 They’re more expensive to operate than coal-fired generators, which is why they typically only run for a few hours at a time, when demand for energy from the grid is at its highest.

-These variable generators will play a crucial role in reducing emissions.
+In the years to come, solar and wind generation are expected to make up a larger proportion of the energy in the grid.
 But because their output is dependent on the weather, they provide neither the consistent, ‘always on’ supply of coal-fired generators, or the dynamic, on-demand capability of gas-fired generators.

 For supply to continue to closely match demand, then, there’s a need for firming capacity – a flexible supply of energy that can be quickly switched on to support variable renewable generation as wind and solar output changes, or when there’s a sudden increase in demand.

-Receive news from Stanwell to your email every quarter as well as job offers, innovation and sustainability articles.
+Receive news from Stanwell to your email every quarter and learn more about how we are transforming energy generation.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.